 openstack server image create --name <name of snapshot to create> <name of vm>

-It will take a little time to create the snapshot.
-Once it's finished, it will appear as a new image.
-If you need the original instance you can power it on after the snapshot has been created.
+It takes some time to create the snapshot.
+Once it is finished, it appears as a new image.
+If you need the original instance, you can power it on after the snapshot has been created.

 openstack server start <name of vm>